Dalton

 We landed on one particular photo and there was something about Dalton in it.
 He was posed just so, something about the arch of his hand, almost impossibly bent, a little gay flourish.
 He was so fully himself in this photo, from his turned out feet to the effete tip of his pinky finger; whatever spirit he was in this lifetime–whatever tortured but beautiful magic that innervated his body and brought him to life¬had been entirely captured by this cheap 1998 disposable camera, and printed at some CVS photo department on Santa Monica Blvd.

 I couldn’t help but cry.
 John said, “I know, right?”
-I had forgotten it.
-That spirit didn’t go anywhere.
-I didn’t lose it.
-I had just forgotten.
-And now here it was, alive and in full fluorescent display, right here, just for me.
-I didn’t lose a thing.
+I had forgotten.
+That spirit never went anywhere.
+I hadn’t lost it.
+I had simply forgotten—and now, here it was, alive and in full fluorescent display, just for me.
+Nothing is lost.
 What I loved is still here.

 It’s in the places I’ve lived that he would have hated.
-It’s in my relationship with my idiot boyfriend whom he never met.
-It’s in John and our friends who loved him.
-It’s in my work with my patients; it’s in my care.
+In my relationship with my idiot boyfriend, whom he never met.
+In John, in our friends who loved him.
+In my work, in the care I give my patients.

-Dalton is in my acupuncture studio, in the wood, in the plaster, in the stars.
-He’s in the clouds that I see in the morning when I take my dog Backpack for a walk.
-He’s in the wind.
-He is everywhere; just not in his body, just not chain-smoking on our porch, the one place my ego had really, really wanted him.
+Dalton is in my acupuncture studio, in the wood, the plaster, the stars.
+In the clouds I watch on morning walks with my dog, Backpack.
+In the wind.
+He is everywhere—just not in his body, just not chain-smoking on our porch, shouting down the hall at me as I head to bed, the one place my ego had truly wanted him.
 But he is everywhere else.

-Every treatment I have ever given, and every word I have ever written, is soaked in both my grief for him, and my love.
-His sadness, his laughter and his hope is braided into the DNA of my work.
-Every acupuncture point I have ever needled is in celebration and gratitude to him.
+Every treatment I have ever given, every word I have ever written, is soaked in both my grief for him, and my love.
+His sadness, his laughter, his hope—they are braided into the DNA of my work.
+Every acupuncture point I have ever needled is offered in celebration and gratitude to him.
 Dalton is in everything I do.

-I placed a needle on a patient’s wrist this morning.
-LU-9, “Great Abyss.”
+This morning, I placed a needle on a patient’s wrist—LU-9, “Great Abyss.”
 I could feel Dalton watching.
-He was smiling, and whispered into my ear, “NOPE.
+He was smiling, and playfully whispered into my ear, “NOPE.
 You’re doing it wrong.
 No, no, no. Nooooooope.

 Better start over.”